galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 >
 {: .hands_on}

 The prediction step generates 1 dataset.
-It's a file that has house price predictions for every house in the test dataset.
+It's a file that has the predicted car purchase price for every row in the test dataset.

 ### **Machine Learning Visualization Extension**